The Greater Manchester Cancer programme is supported by a small and committed team of professionals.

 Mel Atack – Macmillan User Involvement Manager

-New to join the Macmillan User Involvement Team in July 2017 is Mel Atack.
-Mel has recently started the role of Greater Manchester Cancer User Involvement Manager and she is very much looking forward to working with people affected by cancer to help shape changes to cancer services.
-She feels it is very important to have a real understanding of what the experience is like for the people using the services as these people are the experts and can tell us how things can work better.
+Mel Atack works within our User Involvement team as a Macmillan User Involvement Manager.
+Mel says “I have a passion about people having a voice, with support and guidance people affected by cancer can help shape improvements to cancer services based on their personal experience.’’
+She added: “It’s so important that we have a real understanding of what the experience is like for the people using the services, these people are the experts and can tell us how things can work better.”

-Away from work, Mel likes to be opened minded and has a keen interest to explore new things.
-She doesn’t have a particular interest but loves to give everything a go.
-Whether it’s going to the theatre, the cinema, ice skating or a new restaurant – the list goes on!
+Away from work Mel also explained that she is an opened minded person with a keen interest to explore new things.
+She said: “I love to give everything a go.
+Whether it’s going to the theatre, the cinema, ice skating or a new restaurant – the list goes on!”

 Natasha Smith – Macmillan User Involvement Manager